The Directors of your Company have pleasure in presenting their 43rd Report on theaffairs of the Company for the financial year 2018-19.

 |A. R. & Co.
 New Delhi ||Northern Region |

 |Gupta Sachdeva & Co.
 Patna ||Patna Region |

 |SBA Associates Kolkata ||Eastern Region |

 The Internal Audit for projects abroad viz.
-Bangladesh Algeria and South Africa wasundertaken in-house by the officials of the Company for the financial year 2017-18.
+Bangladesh and Algeria was undertakenin-house by the officials of the Company for the financial year 2018-19.